Does anyone know why we learned to recite the periodic table of elements by memory? Do you even recall what “Sm” stands for?

 Start with good estimates

-The product manager has given you a feature, and now you need to estimate.
-Don’t guesstimate, make your best to do it as accurately as possible.
+The product manager has given you a feature, and now, as the lead engineer, you need to estimate.
+Don’t guesstimate; make your best to do it as accurately as possible.
 How?
 Try this:

 - Ask a lot of questions

-- Ask for designs, and if not, call out this may impact your estimate
+- Ask for designs, and if not, call this out as it may impact your estimate

 - Clarify the scope/restrictions and make sure everyone is aware